Our treatment model: What to expect from treatment?

 No two people ever receive identical or ‘standard’ Chinese Medicine care nor do they arrive seeking the same kind of attention.

-Karen specialises in designing tailored, personal health programs that fit the special needs of her clients, taking into account the whole person and their life circumstances.
+We design tailored, personal health programs that fit the special needs of our clients, taking into account the whole person and their life circumstances.

 Acute or symptomatic care